Apply to Memorial

 Please submit an updated resume.
 For advice, you may use Student Life’s Resume Writing Guide as a resource.

-- Students who have completed secondary schooling, an undergraduate program, or a graduate program at a recognized institution where the language of instruction is English are not required to take an English proficiency test.
+- Students who have completed secondary schooling, an undergraduate degree, or a graduate degree at a recognized institution where the language of instruction is English are not required to take an English proficiency test.

 - If the institution is located outside of Canada / United States, applicants are advised to provide a document (e.g., transcript or letter) from their university stating the language of instruction as English (as “Grad Proof of English Proficiency”).
 Please upload this document to the online application.